rtrlib/rbv/README.md

 1. clone the [rbv] repository from github
 2. clone the [rtrlib] repo from github, too
-3. build RTRlib and its tools, see above or (src/util/UTIL.md)
+3. build RTRlib and its tools, see above or [src/util/UTIL.md](src/util/UTIL.md)
 4. copy `cli-validator` binary into RBV, as described above
-5. if necessary, modify (src/html/validate.html), changing `localhost:5000`
+5. if necessary, modify [src/html/validate.html](src/html/validate.html), changing `localhost:5000`
-   in URL in all <form>-tags to URL (FQDN) of your server.
+   in URL in all form-tags to URL (FQDN) of your server.
-6. review (src/settings.py) and modify entries accordingly
+6. review [src/settings.py](src/settings.py) and modify entries accordingly
 7. that's it!

 ## stand-alone server